Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 PvP players

-• XL candy = required for Ultra/Master League builds
+• XL Candy is required for Master League builds

 Mega Pokémon users